kdp1965/tt09-pettit-addsub-accum/docs/info.md

   8. Perform a NOT operation on the A register by loading and executing opcode 7'0111_0001.
 The 7-Seg should show the compliment value of what was in A.

-  9. Try additional oerations from the opcode table by loading them and then executing them.
-For any opcode that uses IMMediate data, the uio_in[7:0] inputs must be changed to the immediate data AFTER loading the opcode but BEFORE executing it.
+  9. Try additional oerations from the opcode table by loading and executing them.
+For any opcode that uses IMM data, uio_in[7:0] inputs must be changed to the immediate data AFTER loading the opcode but BEFORE executing it.

 ## Opcodes supported: